salcode/development-overlay/README.md

 See [https://salferrarello.com/wordpress-development-overlay/](https://salferrarello.com/wordpress-development-overlay/)

+## Non-WordPress Projects

+In a non-WordPress project the JavaScript file, [js/development-overlay.js](js/development-overlay.js), can be used on its own.
+When used on its own, the overlay images are loaded from the relative path `./overlay/`.

 ## Configuration

 You can replace `default.jpg` with the image you want to overlay on your website during development.